Invaluable support: the activities of the brass band ladies’ committee

 Music is synonymous at Christmas time and as we have seen, the many brass bands were in their element by eliciting town pride and enlivening the festivities.
 These little stories were some of many, there were too many to list such is the activity of Australian bands at this time of year.
 As I said at the beginning of the post, the times may have changed but the engagements have not!

 I’d like to thank all the people who have read posts from Band Blasts From the Past over the past year and I hope you have found the posts informative.
-I’d like to take this opportunity to wish my readers a very Merry Christmas and I hope the coming year, and decade, is a safe, healthy and prosperous one.
+I’d like to take this opportunity to wish my readers the compliments of the season, and I hope the coming year, and decade, is a safe, healthy and prosperous one.

 Jeremy de Korte (22/12/2019)